theNizo/xkb-symbols-reference/README.md

 | € | EuroSign | |
 | µ | mu | |

-When you use include, you don't actually override the keys, but the symbols.
+~~When you use include, you don't actually override the keys, but the symbols.
 If a symbol is not overridden, it will shine through (e.g you only replace normal and shift, but not AltGr/Right Alt).
-To get rid of those, override them with "NoSymbol"
+To get rid of those, override them with "NoSymbol"~~ Apparently wrong...

 ## Special Keys (name is self explanatory)